 Manufactured homes are affordable and can have all the same great qualities of a site-built home.
-But let’s be honest, it’s pretty easy to distinguish a standard factory-built home from a site-built home – not that this is bad thing.
+But let’s be honest, it’s pretty easy to distinguish a standard factory-built home from a site-built home – not that this is a bad thing.
 However, if you’d like to make your manufactured home look more like a site-built home these ideas may help.

 Construction upgrades that make your manufactured home look more like a site-built home